Efficient Uniform Negative Edge Weights: Algorithmic insights

 \subsection{Maintaining a feasible potential}

-A \emph{feasible} potential function~$\phi$ can be computed by adding a node~$r$ with outgoing edges of weight~$0$ to all existing nodes.
-Then, SSSP starting in~$r$ yields a \emph{feasible} $\phi$ by setting $\phi(u)$ to minus the length of the shortest $\path r u$ path found~\cite{DBLP:journals/jacm/Johnson77}.
-We can avoid this step by starting the MCMC process with non-negative edge weights.
+A feasible potential function~$\phi$ can be computed by adding a node~$r$ with outgoing edges of weight~$0$ to all existing nodes.
+Then, SSSP starting in~$r$ yields a feasible $\phi$ by setting $\phi(u)$ to minus the length of the shortest $\nodepath r u$ path found~\cite{DBLP:journals/jacm/Johnson77}.
+We avoid this step by starting the MCMC process with non-negative edge weights.
 Then all potentials can be set to~$0$.

 We thus focus on the dynamic problems of (i) testing for negative cycles and (ii) maintaining feasible potentials after edge weight updates.
-The following lemma allows us to answer (i) as a byproduct of (ii) and is similar to \cite[Thm.
+The following lemma allows us to answer (i) as a direct byproduct of (ii) and is similar to \cite[Thm.
 3]{10.1145/321694.321699}:

-\begin{lemma} If $\phi$ is a feasible potential function for $G$ and $w$, $(G,w)$ are consistent. \end{lemma} \begin{proof} Consider any cycle $C$ in $G$ and observe that we can interpret $C$ as a path with $v_1 = v_p$.
+\begin{lemma} If $\phi$ is a feasible potential function for $G$ and $w$, $(G,w)$ is consistent. \end{lemma} \begin{proof} Consider any cycle $C$ in $G$ and observe that we can interpret $C$ as a path with $v_1 = v_p$.
 Then, \Cref{eq:telescope_sum} implies that the weight of~$C$ is independent of the potential function, \ie $w_{\phi}(C) = w(C) + \phi(v_p) - \phi(v_1) = w(C).$ Then, if $\phi$ is feasible, every edge in $G$ with respect to $w_{\phi}$ has a non-negative weight.
 Thus, every cycle must also have a non-negative total weight.
 But since $w_{\phi}(C) = w(C)$ for every cycle $C$, there cannot exist a negative weight cycle in $G$ if $\phi$ is feasible.

 \end{proof}

 Thus, our optimized implementation maintains a potential function $\phi$ and checks whether an update is consistent by attempting to maintain a feasible~$\phi$.
 Further, we only update~$\phi$ under weight decreases since a weight increase only increases the potential weight of the edge and thus cannot break \emph{feasibility} of $\phi$.